 This is reliable science and we are able to relatively accurately determine the age of a purchased database by measuring the percentage of valid data in any given sample.

-Challenge us, SoPro will carbon date a sample of your database within 24 Hrs.
+Challenge us, Sopro will carbon date a sample of your database within 24 hours.

 At its simplest, Database Half-Life can be labelled as one of, if not the single biggest contributor(s) to global B2B budget wastage.
 But its an easy one to solve.